cardano-scaling/hydra/docs/docs/tutorial/index.md

 <details>
 <summary>Alternative: Not commit anything</summary>

-If you don't want to commit any funds, for example only receive things on the layer two, you can just request an empty commit transaction like this (example for `bob`):
+If you don't want to commit any funds and only want to receive on layer two, you can request an empty commit transaction as shown below (example for `bob`):

 ```shell
 curl -X POST 127.0.0.1:4002/commit --data "{}" > bob-commit-tx.json